 Another fundamental requirement is straylight, which shall be limited (and further reduced with on ground correction algorithms) to avoid pollution of the fluorescence signal.
 The straylight signal within the O2A and O2B bands at a distance larger than 40 SSD (Spatial Sampling Distance) from the edge of a transition between a bright (e.g., a cloud) and a dark zone (e.g., the reference vegetation) (Figure 1a) shall be less than 0.04 mW/m2/sr/nm at level 1b (after straylight correction) and 0.2 mW/m2/sr/nm at level L0 (without correction).
 An important contribution is the spectral straylight, which comes from the light scattered by the spectrometer optical elements (and the gratings in particular) from the continuum bands into the oxygen bands (Figure 1b).
 This is affecting measurements even without the presence of bright targets in the scene.

-Instrument Architecture and Optical Design:
+Instrument Architecture and Optical Design

-The instrument architecture is based on a pushbroom hyperspectral imager with a common telescope and two spectrometers, separated in field.
+The instrument architecture is based on a pushbroom hyperspectral imager with a common telescope and two spectrometers, separated in the field.
 The operational temperature range is 293.15 K ± 2 K. The pupil diameter to comply the SNR requirement is 75.6 mm for HR and 36.1 mm for LR.

 A single telescope (234.5 mm of focal length and pupil diameter of 75.6 mm, f-number 3.1) in Figure 15 is implemented to collect the radiation coming from two single strips of 300 m x 150 km onto 2 identical slits (84 µm x 44.1 mm) placed in its focal plane and separated by a distance of 4.5 mm (Figure 16), corresponding to an on-ground separation of 15.9 km.

-The coregistration between the HR and LR bands and the Sentinel 3 data is performed on ground.
-In front of the telescope an external baffle is placed in order to reduce the out of ﬁeld straylight.
+The coregistration between the HR and LR bands and the Sentinel 3 data is performed on the ground.
+In front of the telescope, an external baffle is placed in order to reduce the ﬁeld straylight.
 A dual Babinet scrambler is needed to meet the polarization sensitivity requirements.
 The wedge angle of the scrambler plates is the result of a trade-off between the strength of depolarization and the image quality degradation.
 The required spectral resolution is obtained by using two modified Offner spectrometers (Figure 15).
 Holographic gratings are used due to the relatively high groove density and because they can guarantee low grating imperfections (residual roughness, proﬁle errors, etc.).
-This is very important because the gratings are the major contributors of spectral straylight, which directly impact on the fluorescence measurement accuracy within the O2 absorption band.
-Three identical low noise backside illuminated frame transfer 1060 x450 (42 µm spatial x28 µm spectral) CCD detector units, cooled (-35 ºC) by a radiator, allow to cover the three spectral range (O2B, O2A and LR bands).
-The required SNR is achieved by means of a 42.8 ms integration time (300 m on ground) without saturation during cloud observations (full well capacity of 1.25 Me- for each pixel), 1.7 MHz readout frequency, four ports and x 2 pixel binning along the spatial direction at the CCD level.
+This is very important because the gratings are the major contributors of spectral straylight, which directly impacts the fluorescence measurement accuracy within the O2 absorption band.
+Three identical low noise backside illuminated frame transfer 1060 x450 (42 µm spatial x28 µm spectral) CCD detector units, cooled (-35 ºC) by a radiator, allow to cover the three spectral ranges (O2B, O2A and LR bands).
+The required SNR is achieved by means of a 42.8 ms integration time (300 m on the ground) without saturation during cloud observations (full well capacity of 1.25 Me- for each pixel), 1.7 MHz readout frequency, four ports and x 2 pixels binning along the spatial direction at the CCD level.
 A further binning along the spectral direction (x 3 or x 5) can be provided by the FEE (Front End Electronics).

 The design approach foresees no aberration compensation between the telescope and the spectrometers to simplify the separate procurement and test of each subsystem.
-A stabilization of the optical bench of ±1 ºC is implemented in order to achieve the required spectral stability.
+Stabilization of the optical bench of ±1 ºC is implemented in order to achieve the required spectral stability.
 All the materials selected are common for space projects:

 • Optics: F2G12, Lak9G18, CaF2, BK7G18 for lenses, N-BK7, S-FPL51 for mirrors and Fused Silica for gratings.